wp-plugins/onscribe/readme.txt

 == Changelog ==

+= 0.1.1 =
+* Updated the product info endpoint to match Onscribe v1.3.0

 = 0.1.0 =
 * Initial release.
 Adding products and generating shortcodes with a wizard (meta box)

 == Upgrade Notice ==

+= 0.1.1 =
+Breaking changes in the API as of Onscribe v1.3.0 require you to upgrade.

 = 0.1.0 =
 Install to start using Onscribe with your Wordpress blog.